Hello there! My name is Cyrille, and I’ve been working as a CareerFoundry Web Development mentor for several years now.

 Now you’ve got an idea about how technical and complex at times what a web developer does, as well as the ever-present demand for coding skills in the global market, you can see why such a valued skillset is well compensated.

-In the US at the moment, we’ve calculated that the average web developer salary in America is $82,460 USD, taking data from the job sites Glassdoor and Indeed.
+In the US at the moment, we’ve calculated that the average web developer salary in America is $86,872 USD, taking an average from the job sites Glassdoor and Indeed.
 Taking into account that the average American salary was $55,640 per year according to the Bureau of Labor Statistics (based on 52 weeks of work), that puts web developers 48% above the US average.

 How much you can make as a web developer can depend on where in the world you’re working, which industry, how experienced you are, and with which technologies you use.